 The chapter president notifies the universities regarding how many awards will be available for each of the approved programs.
-Each university establishes Scholar Selection Committees for the purpose of managing ARCS Oregon allocation.
+Each university establishes a Scholar Selection Committee for the purpose of selecting top PhD candidates to attend their institutions.

 ARCS Oregon expects awards to be used primarily for recruitment unless otherwise approved by ARCS Oregon.

-ARCS Oregon members do not review candidates records or interview and evaluate the candidtates for the Scholar Awards.
+ARCS Oregon members do not review candidates records or select the candidates for the Scholar Awards.

-To be eliglble to receive an ARCS Scholar Award, candidates must:
+To be eligible to receive an ARCS Scholar Award, candidates must:

-be enrolled full-time, majoring in fields of science, engineering or medical research
+Be enrolled full-time, majoring in fields of science, technology, engineering, mathematics or medical research

 As unrestricted awards, funds may be used in any way that supports a scholar's life in pursuit of their doctoral degree.